UnbloktTechnology/nexeraid-examples/v2/no-framework-web3/README.md

-Compilot widget integration example : for Javascript in Web3 mode.
+NexeraID widget integration example : for Javascript in Web3 mode.
 ===========================================================

-This example demonstrates how to integrate the Compilot Widget for KYC (Know Your Customer) and KYB (Know Your Business) processes.
+This example demonstrates how to integrate the NexeraID Widget for KYC (Know Your Customer) and KYB (Know Your Business) processes.
 In this implementation, the widget initialization requires a wallet signature.
 For this example, we’ve used Wallect connect for wallet management.
-However, note that Wallet connect is not a project dependency and the Compilot widget is compatible with any wallet adapter of your choice.
+However, note that Wallet connect is not a project dependency and the NexeraID widget is compatible with any wallet adapter of your choice.

 ## pre-requisite :

 To run this example App, you need:
-	•	Access to the Compilot dashboard with an API key.
+	•	Access to the NexeraID dashboard with an API key.
 	•	A workflow set up in your workspace.